OzzyCzech/namedays-cs/readme.md

 ## Name days

-There are basically two functions for getting name days.
+There are basically two functions to get getting name days.
 The first one returns a **string** of name days separated by `a` letter.
 The second one returns an **array** of name days.